Find answers to frequently asked questions about the donation process, donor eligibility and The Blood Center here.

 Uganda - Not eligible for one year after return.

-Belize City and islands frequented by tourists or offshore cruise excursions - No deferral.
+Belize City and islands frequented by tourists or offshore cruise excursions in risk areas for less than 24 hours - No deferral.

 Bahamas - No deferral.